Slate Paving Questions and Answers

 Is slate paving any good?

 Slate paving is non porous meaning that is does not allow liquid to pass through it.
 Slate is also a natural stone and quarrying slate is a lot more environmentally friendly than creating man made concrete paving slabs that produce immense amounts of carbon dioxide emissions.
-Therefore, slate paving is a great choice for outdoor areas with light loads.
+Therefore, slate paving slabs are a great choice for outdoor areas with light loads.

 Is slate paving better than Limestone?